pruddiman/Firebase-PowerMeter/README.md

 - 5v and 12v PSU (this can be one unit or multiple)
 - Enclosure for all the components

+# Setup
+Be sure to setup your own firebase credentials in the datastore/fbDatastore.py file

 # Executing
 ```bash
 cd /opt